Antonietta Di Martino

 Antonietta Di Martino (born 1 June 1978) is a retired Italian high jumper.
 She currently holds the Italian national women's high jump record at 2.03 metres for outdoor events and 2.04 metres for indoor events.
 She also currently holds the women's all-time highest jump-differential, meaning she has jumped the highest (0.35 metres) more than her own height.

-Her first significant international achievement was winning silver medal at the 2007 European Indoor Championships in Birmingham.
+Her first significant international achievement was winning a silver medal at the 2007 European Indoor Championships in Birmingham.
 In the same year, she won the silver medal at the 2007 World Championships in Osaka.
 After a disappointing Olympics in Beijing, she won her first gold medal at the European Indoor Championships in 2011 in Paris and the bronze medal at the 2011 World Championships in Daegu.
 In 2012, she won another silver medal at the World Indoor Championships.

 Biography

 Early years (1990–2001)

 Di Martino was born in Cava de' Tirreni.
 Her athletics history began at the age of 12 at the Youth Games, which highlighted her beginnings.
-Coincidentally, the high jump was not her first specialty.
-For much of her youth, she practiced the javelin throw and continued trying for multiple disciplines.
+Coincidentally, the high jump was not her first speciality.
+For much of her youth, she practised the javelin throw and continued trying for multiple disciplines.
 She debuted in the national team for heptathlon in the European Cup in 2001.